friedue/Notes/ExpHub_submission.md

         ```
         write.csv(file = "../extdata/metadata-storeddata.csv", stringsAsFactors = FALSE, data.frame(...) )
         ```
-2. **Provide functions to generate the R object that will be exposed to the user**
+## 2. Provide functions to generate the R object that will be exposed to the user
   - scripts in `R/`
     - `get_storeddata.R`
         ```